llvasconcellos/ritmo-saude-ecommerce/www/wp-content/plugins/woocommerce/readme.txt

 * Dev - Refactored cart to use new WC_Cart_Session/WC_Cart_Totals/WC_Cart_Fees/WC_Discounts classes.
 * Dev - New `WC_Shortcode_Products` class to handle all product based shortcodes.
 * Theming - Display downloads in their own table, universally, using a new template file.
+* Theming - Streamlined email templates content: using the new downloads table, moved billing email with the billing address, order notes into the order totals table, and removed the need for 'downloadable' subjects/headings.
 * Theming - Checkout: Order pay template
 * Localization - Added cantons of Switzerland.
 * Localization - Updated XAF and XOF currency codes.
 * Localization - Added rtl support for activation.css.